 You could check out our post on writing a good resume summary here.

-If you carefully examine the work experience section of the bad resume example, you may notice that it’s somewhat underwhelming.
+If you carefully examine the work experience section of the bad resume template example, you may notice that it’s somewhat underwhelming.
 Yes, it meticulously lists the candidate’s positions and duties – but it seems to be missing something.

 It’s missing any real achievements that can catch a hiring manager’s eye.
-It reads like a dull recitation of facts, and lacks the type of context that today’s hiring managers are seeking.
+It reads like a dull recitation of facts, and lacks the type of context that today’s potential employers and hiring managers are seeking.
 There are few, if any, power verbs used in this laundry list of jobs held, and no metrics by which this candidate’s potential value can be assessed.

 Instead of just listing jobs and duties, you should define your achievements.

 “Developed sales plan using new and existing resources.”

 Instead, add real value to the description using tangible results.